Proxy v/s VPN – Know The Basic Differences Between These Two Security Tools

 • Ease of usage

-With VPN, there is a separate app installation process to go through.
-But all the apps are so intuitive that they come with a one-click installation.
-Mostly, the apps are extra light and will easily download on the system of your choice.
+With VPN, there is a separate app installation process.
+However, all the apps are so intuitive that they come with a one-click installation.
+The apps are mostly extra light and will easily download on the system of your choice.

 • Customer care support